physoce/physoce-py/README.md

 Documentation can be found at https://physoce.github.io/physoce-py

-To install using pip, run the following the terminal/command prompt:
+To install the latest version using pip, run the following the terminal/command prompt:

 `pip install git+https://github.com/physoce/physoce-py`

+This package can also be installed from the Python Package Index (PyPI), which is updated less frequently:

+`pip install physoce`

 Feedback and ideas for future work are welcome.
 Please feel free to submit an issue.